 Unravel the mystery

 Reveal the story around you, put the pieces together, and solve the mystery.

-Uncover additional plots and side adventures in your remaining time to score bonus points.
+Uncover additional plots and side adventures in your remaining time.

 Complete the story